al6x/pl0t/files/view-1/samples/text/pl0t.md

 # Share

-You may use pl0t.com to share your documents.
+You may use http://pl0t.com to share your documents

 1 Login [with Github](http://pl0t.com/login), you will be redirected to your subdomain